 Don’t let it be you

-For me this case perfectly highlights why so many people are expressing concern about this new trend.
-It’s like people are claiming vast knowledge of an industry they only entered a few months ago.
+For me, this case perfectly highlights why so many people are expressing concern about this new trend.
+People are claiming vast knowledge of an industry they only entered a few months ago.
 So much has been made about whisky’s increase in value that people in pursuit of a quick buck are jumping on the bandwagon.
 It comes as no surprise that some of them appear to come from a Property Development background.
 The coronavirus pandemic slowed that sector to a crawl and made it an increasingly complicated area in which to succeed.
 Now those people need a new cow to milk and whisky conveniently fits the bill.

 My advice to anyone considering an investment in whisky casks would be don’t.
 Not unless you really know what you’re doing.
 However, if you must, please take your time and do your research.
 Ensure that you’re working with the right people.

 Before rushing in, ask yourself this… Why would someone be advertising a great investment opportunity on social media?
-If such fantastic profits were guaranteed, wouldn’t they be snapping up all the casks themselves and raking it in when selling up time came?
+If such fantastic profits were guaranteed, wouldn’t they be snapping up all the casks themselves and raking it in when selling-up time came?
 The truth is, they’re not doing that because they’re not in it for the long haul.
 They’re trying to make fast money now and they do that by taking it from you.
 Can you trust that they’ll still be around in 5 to 10 years when you want to cash in your investment?
 Are you certain you’ll be able to trace your cask and prove your ownership?
 I like a gamble, but I wouldn’t touch that bet.

 For the record, I obviously won’t be doing any content work for this company.
 Likewise, the ambassador that contacted me was angered to learn about the website and has withdrawn from the role and demanded that their details be removed.